madalv/cs-labs/src/main/kotlin/lab1/lab1-report.md

 ## Objectives:

-* Get familiar with the basics of Cryptography and classical cyphers.
+* Get familiar with the basics of Cryptography and classical ciphers.
 * Implement 4 types of classical cyphers:
   - Caesar cipher,
   - Caesar cipher with an alphabet permutation,